We grow perennials: vegetables, culinary & medicinal herbs, flowers, and fruit.

 Earthed Up! grow edible and useful plants and we have a range of plants for dyeing fibres, such as perennials Madder and Dyers chamomile.
 The range also includes…

-More info…We are growing dyer’s chamomile, madder, woad, and weld.
+More info…We are also growing dyer’s chamomile, madder, woad, and weld.

 Root crops